727-487-5402

 BOYS STATE

-American Legion Auxiliary sponsors a separate but similar program for young women called Girls State.
+The American Legion Auxiliary sponsors a parallel program for young women called Girls State, which offers the same immersive civic learning and leadership training.

 I pledge allegiance to the Flag of the United States of America and to the Republic for which it stands.